Saw Lu

 Saw Lu (စောလူး [sɔ́ lú]; also spelled Sawlu; also known as Min Lulin (မင်းလုလင် [mɪ́ɰ̃ lṵlɪ̀ɰ̃]), lit.
 'Boy King'; 19 April 1049 – c.
 21 April 1084) was king of Pagan dynasty of Burma (Myanmar) from 1077 to 1084.
 He inherited from his father Anawrahta the Pagan Empire, the first ever unified kingdom of Burma (Myanmar) but proved an inexperienced ruler.
 In 1082, he faced a rebellion in Lower Burma, and was captured c.
 April 1083.
-He was later killed in captivity about a year later.
+He was killed in captivity about a year later.

 Early life

 Saw Lu was born to King Anawrahta and Queen Agga Mahethi, Queen of the Southern Palace.
 The Burmese chronicles do not agree on the dates regarding his life and reign.
 The table below lists the dates given by the four main chronicles, and scholarship.

 Moreover, the chronicles do not agree whether or not Saw Lu was older than Kyansittha, Anawrahta's other son.
 According to early chronicles, Kyansittha was older (20 years per Zata) and (two years per Maha Yazawin).
 However, later chronicles Yazawin Thit and Hmannan say Saw Lu was older by about one and two years, respectively.

 At any rate, Anawrahta made Saw Lu the heir presumptive even though Anawrahta already had a son, Kyansittha by a minor queen whom he had discarded.
 Saw Lu was brought up by a Mon lady of noble birth.
 He grew up with the wet nurse's son Yamankan, who became a close friend of his.
 Saw Lu was not interested in running the kingdom, and never participated in any of his father's military campaigns.
 He viewed Kyansittha, his half-brother and general in the Pagan army who was extremely popular with the people, with suspicion.